-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate or "P." All securities are subject to a LIBOR (1) or Prime rate floor where a spread is provided, unless noted.
+Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable London Interbank Offered Rate, or LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
+The spread provided includes PIK interest and other fee rates, if any.
+(1)